Best MMA Glove Review

 MMA Gloves vs Boxing Gloves

 With MMA you need the freedom to grapple with your opponent that just isn’t possible with a bulky pair of boxing gloves.
-If you already have a pair of boxing gloves, you might be thinking about saving money by using them for both sports.
+If you already have a pair of boxing gloves or gloves for Muay Thai, you might be thinking about saving money by using them for different combat sports.

 I always try to get the most out of my equipment too, but for MMA you will need a specific type of glove.
 Here are a few of the major differences between MMA gloves and boxing gloves.